LdB-ECM/SSD1327_Linux/README.md

-# SSD1327 OLED Screen example using Linux
+# SSD1327 using Linux SPI

+An example of driving an SSD1327 OLED screen via the SPI bus using linux